jerryhwg/Git-pro/git-how-to.md

 git cherry-pick <SHA ID of a commit from another branch>
 git cherry-pick --no-commit <SHA ID of a commit from another branch>
 ```

-reflog

-* log of all git operations
-* local repository only
-* 90 days keep

 git stashing